 Most of Kuwait’s extensive government spending is financed by oil revenues.
-Taxes, the main source of government income elsewhere, are apparently dispensable.
-There are no personal taxes, not even for expats working in Kuwait.
+Taxes, the main source of government income elsewhere, appear to be dispensable.
+As such, there are no personal taxes, not even for expats working in Kuwait.

 The only ones liable to pay income tax are foreign companies working in Kuwait.
 The corporate income tax rate for foreign businesses currently is a flat 15%.
 Kuwaiti-owned businesses are exempted from any such taxes.

-As those working in Kuwait will soon find out, the country does not have any value-added tax, either.
-There are speculations, however, that it may soon be introduced.
+As those working in Kuwait will soon find out, there is no value-added tax, either.
+There have been discussions, however, about introducing it.

 The public social security system, however, is not accessible for expats working in Kuwait.
 Some employers have corporate pension schemes for expatriate employees.
 If these are not available, it is advisable to continue paying into a state pension scheme and/or private pension plan in your home country while you are working in Kuwait.

 Expatriates do have access to public medical care while residing in Kuwait.
 In recent years, however, there has been increasing pressure on foreign companies to provide private health insurance for expatriates working in Kuwait in order to reduce the burden on the public system, with plans to restrict expats’ service hours in public hospitals as well as building expat-only hospitals with a higher charge.